 Every Client Will Cost You

-Up until now, accounting firms made use of computer software systems which are designed to help keep records in Litas.
-Since, starting 2015, Litas will be replaced by the Euro, it will be necessary to update the whole system.
-This is an especially painful blow to those accounting firms which manage a large number of small clients, because each one of them will add to the costs.
+Up until now, accounting firms made use of computer software systems that are designed to help keep records in Litas.
+After Litas will be replaced by the Euro in 2015, it will be necessary to update the whole system.
+This is an especially painful blow to those accounting firms which manage a large number of small clients because each one of them will add to the costs.
 It doesn’t matter what kind of client it is – a small partnership, a state enterprise, or a sole proprietorship that only brings a few Litas-worth of profit to the accounting firm.
-Therefore, some clients will become not just unprofitable but even cause losses.
+Therefore, some clients will become not just unprofitable but will even cause losses.

 47 Thousand Litas Spent on Software Updates

-One of the companies which provide a Euro conversion service has already announced their pricing system.
-The price will be calculated for each company individually according to the following formula: number of cores x 230 Lt.
+One of the companies that provide a Euro conversion service has already announced its pricing system.
+The price will be calculated for each company individually according to the following formula: the number of cores x 230 Lt.
 So, if a firm has bought a two-core software package and uses it on three companies, their individual price to convert to Euro will be as follows: 2 x 230 + 2 x 230 + 2 x 230 = 1380 Lt.

-For larger firms, who provide accounting to 10 or more companies, a different formula will be applied: number of cores x 230 Lt + number of additional companies x 230 (additional companies are all the managed companies minus 1).
-Which means, that if you are using 5 cores to manage 200 tiny companies, the software update will cost you nearly 47 thousand Litas.
+For larger firms, that provide accounting to 10 or more companies, a different formula will be applied: the number of cores x 230 Lt + number of additional companies x 230 (additional companies are all the managed companies minus 1).
+This means, that if you are using 5 cores to manage 200 tiny companies, the software update will cost you nearly 47 thousand Litas.